 Not all Clara’s experiences are mine – she’s more than happy to embroider or borrow from friends if it makes for a good story.
-And she acknowledges being much influenced by Cecily.
+Clara is a big fan of Cecily – her influence may be evident.

 Clara regretted the kilos of tamarillos she’d bought in case the urge should come over her to do some preserving.